WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 ### Step 3: Updating Bot Responses

-!!! note "Lab Objective"
+!!! note "Step Objective"
-    In this lab:
+    In this Step:

     1. We will learn how to update bot responses and test these changes both in preview mode and by making a live call , Testing in preview mode allowed you to ensure the changes worked as expected, while making a live call confirmed the bot's performance in a real-world scenario.